mtahmed/queuer/README.md

 ## Dependencies

 - python3.x
-- [libtpb](https://bitbucket.org/mtahmed/libtpb): A simple module/library to
+- [kat](https://github.com/stephan-mclean/KickassTorrentsAPI): A library to interface with KickAssTorrents.
-  provide a python interface to thepiratebay
 - [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc/): Python
   library for pulling data out of HTML/XML files.
 Used by tvshows.py and libtpb for parsing the data from tvrage.com and thepiratebay.org.